spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 There are three categories of secrets involved in the cluster configuration:

--   **JupyterHub proxyToken** - the hub authenticates its requests to the proxy using a secret token that the both services agree upon
+-   **JupyterHub proxyToken** - the hub authenticates its requests to the proxy using a secret token that the both services agree upon.
+Generate the token with this command:
-	- Generate the token with this command: `openssl rand -hex 32`
+	- `openssl rand -hex 32`
 -   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process
 -   **SSL private key and certificate** - these were obtained earlier